 Conceptually, angular velocity refers to how quickly the target’s guns need to turn in order to maintain a line of sight with you at all times based on your distance and velocity.
 The closer you are to your target, the faster the target’s turrets needs to turn in order to maintain a line of sight to you (higher angular velocity), and the further away you are, the slower the target’s turrets need to turn in order to maintain a line of sight to you (lower angular velocity).

-The objective of a speed tank is to maximize your angle velocity in order to minimize the chance the target’s turrets will hit you.
+The objective of speed tank against turrets is to maximize your angular velocity in order to minimize the chance the target’s turrets will hit you.

 Your angular velocity is computed from your transversal velocity (the portion of your velocity that is perpendicular to the line of sight to the target) and your distance to your target.
 In more practical terms, your transversal velocity itself is determined by your velocity (ie. speed) and angle of approach to (or departure from) the target relative to the line of sight between you and your target.